 LSAT – Testmasters’ LSAT prep class is offered right on the UF campus.

 Prepare a timeline or checklist for each school you apply to.
 It may include GPA, test scores, letters of recommendations (LOR), personal essays, resume, interview, etc. Standardized tests are only one part of the application process.
 In addition, it may not be too soon to begin to look into scholarships or how you will finance your continuing education.

 Finally, it has become common for some students to take a year off before starting grad school.
 College is stressful and there is a lot of pressure to start grad school immediately is unnecessary.
 You might be one for whom a year spent gaining experience that will add to focus and intention, while also bolstering your application and giving you more time to prepare.
-Remember, this shouldn’t be a race; it should be a marathon.
+Remember, this shouldn’t be a sprint; it should be a marathon.
 Give some serious thought to taking a gap year.